csun31/FEST/README.md

 If you are having issues using the Energy Optimization Tool, feel free to open an Issue on GitHub [here](https://github.com/csun31/FEST/issues/new/choose)

 All contributions are welcome.

+## Acknowledgment
+The Energy Optimization Tool is developed by University of Michigan-Dearborn with support from the Environmental Security Technology Certification Program (ESTCP).